 Note 2: Screenings at MediaTech are going to take place on 3 screens simultaneously in three different rooms called Rincon, Trestles, and Blacks, each studio is named after a famous California surf spot.
 Viewers can choose only one of the rooms to view all films in consecutive but unique order and participate in Q&A sessions with all the filmmakers, who will appear in each room at the time of screening of their films.
 Attendees this day will also have an opportunity to tour a state-of-the-art facility of MediaTech Institute, a local recording arts and digital film school for anyone preparing for a creative career in the media arts.
 Their audio engineering and digital film courses are designed to help each student develop the skills needed to realize their dreams.
 The all new facility features equipment from major manufacturers.
 Apart from this event, course offerings of MediaTech include a Recording Arts Program, and a Digital Film and Video Arts Program.
 Consisting of two control rooms, a green screen theater, and four recording areas, all connected to a central patch room, the Oceanside campus provides the ultimate in flexible connectivity.

-Note 3: One of recipients of Lifetime Achievement Awards this year is North County’s own Jon St.John.
+Another recipient of Lifetime Achievement Awards this year is North County’s own Jon St.John.
 With his Oceanside-based recording studio, Jon is an award winning artist that specializes in high quality voiceovers, as well as sound design for various TV, radio, and multi-media projects.
 The audience will be surprised that most likely they are already familiar with Jon’s voice.
 With over 35 years of experience in both voice-over and audio production, Jon St.John’s voice is heard across America and around the world on TV and radio stations as well as websites, theme park attractions, and corporate presentations.
 For more than 20 years, Jon has been the voice of XETV, Channel 6 TV in San Diego (first as a FOX affiliate, now the home of the CW).
 Jon has provided character voices for many attractions and rides at California’s Legoland theme park.
 Best known in the gaming industry as the voice of videogame super hero Duke Nukem, Jon is also heard on such games as World of Warcraft, Half-Life: Opposing Force, Sonic Adventure, Heroes of Newerth, Call of Cthulhu, Rochard, Twisted Metal, Guild Wars 2, Counter-Strike, and DoTA.
 His voiceover credits include video pieces for CNN, HBO, Nickelodeon, Cirque Du Soleil, etc. Oceanside International Film Festival will honor Jon St.John with a special Lifetime Achievement Award for his contribution in voiceover work in entertainment industry.